CozyInsomniac/the-role/content/The Role/General Info/Layers and Rules of Reality.md

-# Overview
+# Description
-This document details the different layers of reality contained within The Role.
+The layers and rules of reality dictate how the world of The Role is set up, and how those worlds interact.
 ***
 # Layers